Creator-Solutions/Orchestra-Framework/README.md

 <br/><br/>

 # Using the framework
-Due to the nature of the project not being an actual package to install, the project can be cloned as a default project.
-The following git commands can be used to create a new project and create a new repo without affecting the current base repo of the framework itself:
+Since this project is designed to serve as a default project rather than a traditional Composer package, it can be cloned directly to start a new project.
+Follow the steps below to clone the framework, create a new repository, and avoid affecting the base repository of the framework:
 <br/>

 **Step 1: Cloning the project**